MalcolmPereira/eightball/README.md

 [Fluent Bit](https://fluentbit.io) is an end to end observability pipeline and as stated in Fluent Bit vision statement - “Fluent Bit is a super fast, lightweight, and highly scalable logging and metrics processor and forwarder.
 It is the preferred choice for cloud and containerized environments.”

-In essence if you want to aggregate logging and metrics in a cloud environment and have separate systems for visualizing logs and metrics Fluent Bit is your got to choice.
+In essence if you want to aggregate logging and metrics in a cloud environment and have separate systems for visualizing logs and metrics FluentBit is your go to choice.

 [Fluent Bit Documentation](https://docs.fluentbit.io/manual) is succinct to get you started for different use cases.